 The mechanics here are standard: ask the current people in your database to tell their friends about the product for a bonus.
 Bonus means expenses so in this case, you have to properly calculate the referral program terms for it to bring profit.

-10 Design Services With Great Affiliate Commissions You Should Know
+10 Design Services with Great Affiliate Commissions to Know

 Affiliate marketing is an incredible opportunity for bloggers and web entrepreneurs to earn money online.
 It is a...
 Read more